GABETROLL/holbertonschool-higher_level_programming/python-more_classes/README.md

 4. Making a class with an "official" string representation for making a new instance of it with 'eval'
 5. Defining what happens when an object is deleted
 6. Counting how many instances of a class exist at run-time
+7. Adding another class variable with anything in it